zushenyan/eng-note/verbs/participle/README.md

 ## Can Be Combined With `not`

-- `Not knowing they baby selt, she phoned.`
+- `Not knowing the baby slept, she phoned.`

 The position of `not` could change the meaning.
   - `Knowing not to call because the baby slept, she waited until the next day.`